 Professional: I am registered with the Dutch Psychological Association (NIP) and the Belgian Commission des Psychologues and abide to their code of conduct.
 At the ISTDP-UK institute I participate in supervised core-training to advance my expertise and capabilities as a therapist.

-Affordable: during office hours, a 25 euro starting fee plus a one twenty-five (1.25) per minute fee apply.
-Furthermore additional charges will apply for sessions outside of the practice, like home visits within 15km region (15.-) as well as a fee for evening or weekend time slots (20.-).
+Affordable: during office hours, I charge 159,- per 90 minutes or in case a shorter (often boxing) session is scheduled 106,- per 45-60 minutes.
+Furthermore additional charges will apply for sessions outside of the practice, like home visits within 15km region (20.-) as well as a fee for evening or weekend time slots (20.-).
 All prices are in euro and excluding taxes.
 Contact me for more information, company tariffs, and my 'pay-it-forward' type pro-alio options.

 Online: If you are unable to visit, we could meet online: from anywhere in the world.
 Safely via doxy (doxy.me/coffeeteapsy).